 In your Databricks workspace.
 Click on the workspace button on the left and under any folder hierarchy select the carat at the top.
 Then select import from the dropdown menu.

-Now that you created a notebook and attached it to a cluster, you can run some Spark code!
+Now that you’ve attached your notebook to a cluster, you can run some Spark code!

 To execute the command, type the script below and press